unity-sds/unity-ads-deployment/ci_cd/README.md

 #### Logging into the EC2 Instance

 After a successful U-ADS ACB deployment, you should be able to log into _unity-ads-gl-runner-shell_ EC2 insance.
 Log into https://login.mcp.nasa.gov/ and access Unity _Dev_ account AWS console.
-Navigate to _EC2 > Instances_, then select _unity-ads-gl-runner-shell_ and click on _Connect_ button close to the top of the page.
+Navigate to _EC2 > Instances_, then select _unity-ads-gl-runner-shell_ and click on _Connect_ button close to the top of the page, which will take you to a new page.
 Then select _Session Manager_ and another _Connect_ button at the lower right corner of the new page.
 A "terminal" appears with a shell prompt, and you are logged into the EC2 instance.
 At this point, you should be able to enter the following command and switch to _gitlab-runner_ account:
    * _sudo su - gitlab-runner_

-At the home directory of _gitlab-runner_ account, you should the git project _unity-app-build-trigger_ installed.
+At the home directory of _gitlab-runner_ account, you should find the git project _unity-app-build-trigger_ installed.